 In my current research I examine the points in which technology intersects with people’s experience and understanding of nature, on local and global scales.
-I teach history of technology and digital history at Umeå University.
+I teach environmental history and digital history at University of Stavanger, Norway.

 In my research I have looked at the history of the scientific kitchen (MA thesis, Trondheim, 2001) and the infrastructure of beverage container recycling in Scandinavia and the United States (PhD dissertation and book, 2007 and 2011).
-I am currently wrapping up a large study of the history of the Norwegian leisure cabin, writing a small book on the history of littering, and developing a new project on encounters with sensors and data in nature.
+I am currently wrapping up a large study of the history of the Norwegian leisure cabin and writing a short book on recycling as a general concept.
 See my complete list of publications here.

 In my teaching I highlight active student learning, community building, and discussions.
 I generally lecture very little, but prefer to facilitate student presentations and discussions as a way or learning, something which most students come to appreciate during the course of the semester.
 I integrate digital tools and resources in all my classes, including Zotero and WordPress.
 I also teach widely outside my own home discipline, for students in engineering, gender studies, computer science, design, and architecture.
 See here for an overview of my current and upcoming courses.

 I am happy to serve as advisor for MA and PhD students working on topics that relate to my interests, in particular historical perspectives on technology, nature, design, architecture, consumption, computer games, waste, transportation, digital history, and animals.
 I currently serve as PhD advisor for Tomas Karlsson and Peter Bennesved (both in Umeå), and have advised MA students in Umeå and at University of Oslo.